AraBlocks/ara-filesystem/README.md

 ### .afsignore

-At the root level of this repository, a `.afsignore` file can be used to specify any files or directories to ignore when adding to an AFS.
+A `.afsignore` file can be used to specify any files or directories to ignore when adding to an AFS.
+Only a `.afsignore` file located at the directory where the `afs` command is run will be honored.

 Each line in `afsignore` specifies a pattern, similar to [`.npmignore`](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) and [`.gitignore`](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#Ignoring-Files) files: